-Patients receiving T cell-based immunotherapies, such as our product candidates, have in the past and may experience serious adverse events, including ICANS, CRS and killing of cells other than the intended B cells that express the autoantibodies.
+Patients receiving T cell-based immunotherapies, such as our product candidates, have in the past and may in the future experience serious adverse events, including ICANS, CRS and killing of cells other than the intended B cells that express the autoantibodies.
 If our product candidates are revealed to have high and unacceptable severity and/or prevalence of side effects or unexpected characteristics, their clinical development, regulatory approval, and commercial potential will be negatively impacted, which will significantly harm our business, financial condition and prospects.

 Our product candidates are CAR T or CAAR T cell-based immunotherapies.
-In other similarly designed cellular immunotherapies to treat cancer, there have been life threatening events related to ICANS and CRS requiring intense medical intervention, such as intubation or medications to support blood pressure, and in several cases, resulted in death.
-We have observed events of CRS and ICANS in our ongoing RESETTM trial.
+In our clinical trials and other similarly designed cellular immunotherapies to treat cancer, there have been life threatening events related to ICANS and CRS requiring intense medical intervention, such as intubation or medications to support blood pressure, and in several cases, resulted in death.
+We have observed events of CRS and ICANS in our ongoing rese-cel REstoring SEIf-Tolerance, or RESETTM, trial.
 ICANS is a condition that is currently defined clinically by cerebral edema, confusion, drowsiness, speech impairment, tremors, seizures or other central nervous system side effects, when such side effects are serious enough to lead to intensive care.
 CRS is a condition that is currently defined clinically by certain symptoms related to the release of cytokines, which can include fever, chills and low blood pressure, when such side effects are serious enough to lead to intensive care with mechanical ventilation or significant medications to support blood pressure.
 There is a possibility that our product candidates could have similarly life threatening serious adverse side effects, such as ICANS and CRS.